tyt063144/TTLinks/README.md

 **TTLinks** is a comprehensive toolkit designed for network engineers and administrators.
 It provides utilities for managing and analyzing IP addresses, MAC addresses, and related network components.
 The package supports IP and MAC address classification, OUI lookups, and binary data manipulation, streamlining tasks essential to network management.

+## Note
+<font color='red'>This library uses raw sockets, which are restricted on Windows OS.
+Therefore, it is designed specifically for use on Linux-based systems.</font>

 ## Installation
 This project is available on PyPI and can be installed using pip:
 ```bash